If you are planning an annual spring cleaning, here are ways to spruce up your financial life, save some money, and tidy up your documentation.

 - Getting charged for a subscription you forgot to cancel

-- A payment plan or payment delay for your bills (make sure to mention Coronavirus as an impact on your income)
+- A payment plan or payment delay for your bills (make sure to mention the coronavirus as an impact on your income)

 Why is opening a savings account or cash account like Personal Capital Cash so important?
 A few reasons:

 - You’re making your money work for you instead of the other way around.
-This type of account literally pays you to use it— so every month, you’ll receive free money.
+This type of account literally pays you to use it.
+Every month, you’ll receive free money.
 Pretty cool, right?

 - Make sure you open an account that has very few or no fees and withdrawal limits that can impede your ability to tap into your cash savings.

 If I know anything, it’s that you probably have a file cabinet or some sort of document storage that sits looming in the back of your mind, needing desperately to be addressed.

 Try to factor some good ol’ document shredding into your financial spring cleaning routine.
 Not only is shredding paper super satisfying (tell me I’m not the only one who thinks so), but it will lift a weight off your chest knowing that you’re keeping documents such as records, applications, bills, and other resources organized and at a minimum.

 Trust me, these documents will pile up fast, so it’s great to give them a look-through at least twice a year if not every month.

 Don’t worry, all this spring cleaning doesn’t have to be tackled in one day.
 Pick one item from the list and focus on it for a week before moving on.
 Then, in a month, you can look back at all the progress you’ve made.
 I have a feeling you’ll be astounded.